 - The Bank implements this framework with the overall intent of ensuring that critical information, personal data (such as customer data), and information technology relevant to data processing are protected.
 This framework also covers the protection of data processed by service providers.
 Such service providers are diligently selected, instructed and controlled. - All employees receive regular training on data protection, information security and cyber-crime (e.g. awareness about phishing).
-For further details see the section on mandatory training, page 44. - Cembra has published a privacy policy that sets out the rules governing data processing in the Bank and the corresponding rights of customers.
+For further details see the section on mandatory training, page 50. - Cembra has published a privacy policy that sets out the rules governing data processing in the Bank and the corresponding rights of customers.
 The Bank's privacy policy is published on Cembra's website (www.cembra.ch/en/privacy-policy/) and applies to all relevant business lines.
 It informs customers about the Bank's data processing and provides all information on how to exercise their rights.

-Cembra adheres to the duty to report cyber attacks pursuant to Article 29 para.
+Cembra adheres to the duty to report cyber-attacks pursuant to Article 29 para.
 2 FINMASA.
-Such cyber attacks could lead to potentially severe information security incidents, including breaches of data confidentiality.
-In order to provide utmost transparency, Cembra shared in 2022 one security incident with the regulator.
+Such cyber-attacks could lead to potentially severe information security incidents, including breaches of data confidentiality.
+In 2023, Cembra did not report any cyber-attack pursuant to Article 29 para.
+2 FINMASA with the regulator.

-Furthermore, the Bank has implemented and maintains response plans in line with the requirements of FINMA, the Swiss Federal Act on Data Protection and the EU General Data Protection Regulation (GDPR).
+Furthermore, the Bank has implemented and maintains response plans in line with the requirements of FINMA and the Swiss Federal Act on Data Protection (FADP), namely the notification to the Federal Data Protection and Information Commissioner (FDPIC).
 This also includes response plans with notification requirements towards the customer.

-Cembra conducts regular audits of its information security, cyber security and data protection frameworks and related process and technology control effectiveness.
+Cembra conducts regular audits of its information security, cyber-security and data protection frameworks and related process and technology control effectiveness.
 Audit frequencies are determined in accordance with internal and external policies, and audits are usually conducted at least on an annual basis.